Verb framing: Manner and path

 The manner of motion refers to a type of distinct motion described by a particular verb, such as running, tumbling, sliding, walking, and crawling.
 The path of motion refers to the direction of the movement, such as movement into, out of, and across.
 The two concepts may be encoded in the verb as part of its root meaning or encoded in a separate particle associated with the verb (a "satellite").
 Manner or path may also not be expressed at all.

 Languages are considered verb-framed or satellite-framed based on how the motion path is typically encoded.
-English verbs use particles to show the path of motion ("run into", "go out", "fall down"), and its verbs usually show manner of motion; thus, English is a satellite-framed language.
+English verbs use particles to show the path of motion ("run away", "go out", "fall down"), and its verbs usually show manner of motion; thus, English is a satellite-framed language.
 Most verbs that are exceptions in English are derived from Latin such as "exit", "ascend", and "enter".

 All Germanic languages are satellite-framed languages.
 Accordingly, "to go out" is hinausgehen in German, uitgaan in Dutch, and gå ut in Swedish in which gehen / gaan / gå are equivalents of "to go", and hinaus / uit / ut are equivalents of "out".
 In that manner, Germanic languages can form all kinds of compounds, even less manifest ones like (German) hinaustanzen "to dance out".

-On the other hand, all Romance languages are verb-framed.
-Spanish, for example, makes heavy use of verbs of motion like entrar, salir, subir, bajar ("go in", "go out", "go up", "go down"), which directly encode motion path and may avoid the manner of motion or express it in a complement of manner (typically a participle): entró corriendo "he ran in", literally "he entered running"; salió flotando "it floated out", literally "it exited floating".
+On the other hand, Romance languages are predominantly verb-framed.
+Spanish, for example, makes heavy use of verbs of motion like entrar, salir, subir, bajar ("go in", "go out", "go up", "go down"), which directly encode motion path and may avoid the manner of motion or express it in a complement of manner (typically a participle): entró corriendo "he/it ran in", literally "he/it entered running"; salió flotando "he/it floated out", literally "he/it exited floating".

 The terms "verb framing" and "satellite framing" are not restricted to Romance and Germanic languages, respectively.
 Many other languages can be assigned to one of the two systems.
 For example, verb framing is used in Turkish, Hebrew and Arabic (in the last example, dakhala rākiḍan means "he entered running", with the perfect form dakhala meaning "he entered" and the participle rākiḍan meaning "running").
 Satellite framing is common in Greek.

 Some languages use both strategies.
 For example, Persian is chiefly verb-framed but also has such compounds as dar-āmadan (درآمدن, "to come in") from dar ("in") and āmadan ("to come").